tstehr/HamsterList/API.md

 When having the server parse the string representation you may prepend the `shortName` of a [CategoryDefinition] in parentheses to assign that category to the item, e.g. `(M) 1 litre Milk` to assign the category with `shortName = M`.

+If no category is present when parsing the string representation the server will try to assign a matching category from an internal list of recently used categories.

 ### CompletionItem

 This object represents an item for purposes of completions.
 This is essentially [Item], but simplified.